JustinWUP/magestats/README.md

-magestats
+minimum mage
 =========

-Not much to see here yet but it will have a stats dashboard for sales in magento
+This is really just a blank template for a magento admin extension.